-While you might request a modification for most any type of loan, the loan modification generally relates to home mortgages.
+While you can request a modification for any type of loan, loan modification typically applies to home mortgages.
 The specific terms of the modification vary based on the lender.
 However, some changes might involve:

 However, a loan modification isn’t right for everyone.
 The people who benefit the most are those who have a steady income and:

 - Face losing their home due to a financial hardship.